minddocdev/mou-release-action/README.md

 ### Commit Message Conventions

-The commit style is strongly influenced by [Angular Commit Message Conventions](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).
+The commit style follows [Conventional Commits](https://www.conventionalcommits.org/), and is able to group changes in the changelog if some specific types are given.

 #### Type